-I was born and brought up in India before my family decided to migrate to UK.
+I was born and brought up in India before my family decided to migrate to the UK.
 My dad was in a transfer job so I travelled a lot in India.

 2. Tell us about your aesthetic.

 I have mainly worked in the photography industry and happened to stumble upon Illustration art.
 My illustration style has an influence of graphic design.
 I like the simplicity of Isometric drawing.
-Geometric forms and blocks of colours is my thing.
+Geometric forms and blocks of colours are my thing.

 3. What is your favourite medium and why?